 Authors increasingly selected gold OA for their publications

-in all of the top 30 countries/regions except Brazil, Indonesia, India, Egypt and Turkey.
-The greatest increase in the selection of gold OA, in terms of share of publications where gold OA was available between 2011 and 2021, can be seen in Sweden (48%), The Netherlands (42%) and Switzerland (38%).
-In 2021, gold OA was selected in 50% or more cases for eleven of the countries/regions shown.
+…in all of the top 30 countries/regions except India, Brazil and Turkey.
+The greatest increase in the selection of gold OA, in terms of share of publications where gold OA was available between 2012 and 2022, can be seen in Sweden (50%), The Netherlands (42%), Spain (40%) and Switzerland (40%).
+In 2022, gold OA was selected in 50% or more cases for nineteen of the countries/regions shown.

 Gold represents those publications where the final published version of an article (Version of Record) is freely and permanently available online immediately on publication for anyone, anywhere to read.
 This includes articles in hybrid journals.
 See Methodology and Notes for more information.